sigiler/Asemu/README.md

 # Asemu

-A simple emulator in C++ built around a custom designed 24bit cpu.
+A simple emulator in C++ built around a custom designed 24 bits cpu.

-Made as a practise for possibly coding an emulator for some real device or transform into some fun project like a virtual console game and showcase a minimal operating system.
+Made as a practise for possibly programming an emulator of some real computer, transform into some toy project like a virtual console game or showcase a minimal operating system.

-Documentation is incomplete and outdated laying around in a spreadsheet.
+Documentation is too incomplete and outdated to be worth sharing.

 ## Currently working